Coding-with-Callie/coding-with-callie-website/README.md

 * Use the migration command to apply pending migrations to your local database

       npm run migration:run
+* In the pgAdmin browser panel expand you new database node, then the "Schemas" node, then the "public" node
+* Right-click the "Tables" node and click refresh
+* Expand the "Tables" node and you should see new nodes added
 <p>&nbsp;</p>

 ### Run frontend and connect to API
-* Change directory to the frontend folder
+* In your terminal change directory to the frontend directory

-      cd path/to/frontend
+      cd path/to/frontend/directory
-* In the root directory of the frontend folder create a new file called .env
+* In the root directory of the frontend create a new file called .env
-* In the .env file add the following information to connect the frontend to the api
+* In the .env file add the following to connect the frontend to the api

       REACT_APP_API=http://localhost:3001/api
 * Ensure the .env file is listed in the frontend .gitignore file
 * Install frontend dependancies

       npm install
-* Start the frontend server
+* Start the frontend server in development mode with automatic restarts on file changes

       npm start
 <p>&nbsp;</p>

 ### Push code to GitHub
-This involves adding and commiting your changes locally and then uploading those changes to the coding-with-callie-website repository on GitHub
 * In your terminal check the status of your files before commiting

       git status